cagov/innovation-hub.ca.gov/docs/pages/human-centered-design/course.md

 * Tools can help you put human-centered design into practice
 * Data analysis

-State of California staff can take the Accelerator for free.
+State of California staff can take the course for free.
 Just sign up with your ca.gov email address.

 <div id="isa-cta">
  <a class="btn-primary featured-btn external-link" href="https://innovate-us.org/course/human-centered-design" target="_blank"><span>Sign up for the course</span></a>